How to Become a Surgical Tech in Texas

 How Much Does it Cost?

-Similarly, the cost of tuition varies based upon just attending a trade school for surgical tech or going the community college route, which could be as much as $20,000.
+The cost of tuition varies based upon just attending a trade school for surgical tech or going the community college route, which could be $14,000 to $20,000.

 What Do You Study?